Adaptive Window Selection for Financial Risk Forecasting: Simulation studies

 \section{Simulation studies}

 In this section, we conduct three simulation studies to evaluate the forecast performance of BAWS compared to various existing approaches.
-These simulations are designed to reflect real-world changes in financial markets, including abrupt break in market conditions, continuous changes in market trends, and time-varying volatility in market risk.
-Specifically, we employ mean and VaR estimation as simple illustrative examples to investigate the effect of window selection on their forecast performance.
-The details of these simulations are provided in Sections \ref{Sec:Sim1}-\ref{Sec:Sim3}.
+These simulations are designed to reflect real-world changes in financial markets, including abrupt breaks in market conditions, continuous changes in market trends, and time-varying volatility in market risk.
+Specifically, we focus on VaR forecasting in the main text, as it is the primary risk measure of interest in this paper.
+Mean forecasting is used as an auxiliary elicitable benchmark, and the corresponding numerical results are reported in the Supplementary Material.